 The City Council also met with the Planning Commission in a joint work session on November 18, 2024 to review the same materials.
 At that meeting Council requested additional information on the Construction Excise Tax (CET) strategy and the tax abatement strategies.
-The consultant team has provided a report (Appendix C linked below) and will be prepared to discuss at the joint work session.
+The consultant team has provided a report (Appendix C linked below) on the topics.